Paul Ayick Vintage Brass

 I buy, sell, and trade vintage trumpets, cornets, and other brass and wind instruments as they become available.
 Some of my satisfied customers include players from the Chicago Symphony and Boston Pops orchestras.
 More and more, players seem to be discovering the joy of playing and owning some of these wonderful vintage instruments.
 The workmanship, detailing, and tone can be astounding.

-I currently am offering some really nice horns check them out in the "For Sale" section!!!
-If something on my site you see interests you but is not in the list e-mail me.
+I currently am offering some really nice horns check them out in this section as well as mouthpieces , other instruments and musical items!!!
+If something on my site you see interests you e-mail me at: firstname.lastname@example.org I will sell just about any of the instruments for the right price.

 I strive for accuracy in the descriptions of each horn I sell, and all horns are shipped securely packaged, fully insured and sent promptly.
 If you are someone who just discovered "Uncle Harry's" old horn in the attic, well then, you are just the kind of person I would like to hear from!
 I work entirely from my home in South Florida where I also work as a trumpet player.
 I enjoy hearing from anyone with a question, comment, or just to say hello, I always have time to "talk trumpet", however I am not a free appraisal service so please don't e-mail me asking what your horn is worth; I can provide this service however.